MAJOR ISSUES IN MEDIEVAL HYLOMORPHIC THEORY

 This paper approaches a specific problem concerning a rather peculiar phenomenon: the translations into Latin made in the Middle Ages.
 How can we distinguish between rhetorical exaggerations and reliable descriptions in letters and prologues accompanying the translated texts?
 To what extent can they be considered as trustworthy witnesses of the translator’s activity and social context?
 From this starting point, questions on the use of rhetoric in Premodern translations will be extended to our contemporary consideration of that phenomenon.
 How does rhetoric shape our scientific discourse on cross-cultural historical events like translations and doctrinal appropriations?
 And how much does our consideration of contemporary problems affect implicitly our appreciation of the past?
 Notwithstanding our historical distance, it will be argued, Premodern and modern rhetorical approaches to cross-cultural phenomena do not appear to differ much in style, as they do in orientation.

-International Conference Trespassing Walls.
+With Pedro Mantas-España.
+Conference: Trespassing Walls.
 Jews, Christians and Muslims around Their Texts and Traditions.
-Universidad de Córdoba, Cordoba (ES), 29 January 2019
+Universidad de Córdoba, Cordoba (ES), 29 January 2019.

 Matter, and especially prime matter, is a ubiquitous, somewhat shadowy, and yet central philosophical notion.
 A sort materia phantastica, as Francis Bacon famously observed stating that its description is not but “a hard and perverse desire”, prime matter has been a philosophical conundrum for centuries.
 Medieval thinkers were aware of that, although their acknowledgement of these peculiarities has been gradual and, eventually, coincided with their detachment from this bizarre concept.
 A central moment of this process are the manifold and intricate discussions on matter in the thirteenth century—discussions that, as you might know, are also the subject of my research.
 The thirteenth century, though, is marked by what we could define as a doctrinal rupture that implied a gradual detachment from a Timaeus-based narrative and an Arabic-shaping of some new Aristotelian tendencies.